Ride in Canada's Northern Lands

 Please contact us early to register.Calendar Register

-2019 we will ride from the Whitehorse, Yukon to Tuktoyaktuk, N.W.T.
+From the Whitehorse, or Dawson City, Yukon to Tuktoyaktuk, N.W.T.

 Whitehorse is a big city in the Yukon but not by southern standards.
 Arrive early and explore this fun historic town.
 Or explore the surrounds by bike.
 On Grey Mountain, which overlooks Whitehorse from the east, you will find an extensive and challenging network of mountain bike trails.